dpap31/LyndaProxy-Debugger-Pro/readme.md

 # Portal Pro

 ## Overview
-Portal Pro is a Chrome Extension that improves the disoverability of list items in a excessively large dropdown list.
-Portal Pro uses the Select2 library to allow seaching and filtering of list items based name.
+Portal Pro is a Chrome Extension that improves the disoverability of items in a large dropdown.
+Portal Pro uses the Select2 (https://select2.github.io/) library to allow seaching and filtering of list items based name.
 It also displays an icon on any page when the extension is enabled.

 ## Configuration